 Kebabs in Uttar Pradesh

 Koftas are prevalent in the vegetarian as well as in non-vegetarian fare.
-The Non-vegetarian fare is a combination of minced meat balls set in a spiced gravy of malai or cream.
-There are several vegetarian varieties of the koftas too like Malai koftas, Lauki Koftas, Shahi Aloo koftas and more.
-The Nargisi Kofta is a tasty Mughlai dish prepared with boiled eggs that are coated with minced meat mixed with spices and deep fried before letting them simmer in a thick, creamy gravy.
+The Non-vegetarian fare is a combination of minced meatballs set in a spiced gravy of malai or cream.
+There are several vegetarian varieties of the koftas too like Malai koftas, Lauki Koftas, Shahi Aloo koftas, and more.
+The Nargisi Kofta is a tasty Mughlai dish prepared with boiled eggs that are coated with minced meat mixed with spices and deep-fried before letting them simmer in a thick, creamy gravy which is one of the best among Uttar Pradesh Cuisines.
 Koftas taste good with Basmati rice or varied Indian flatbreads.

 Khasta Kachori Chaat